pypa/cibuildwheel/docs/faq.md

 Then cibuildwheel will detect that it's installed and use it instead.
 However, you probably don't want to build x86_64 wheels on this Python, unless you're happy with them only supporting macOS 11+.

+### macOS: Library dependencies do not satisfy target MacOS

+Since delocate 0.10.8 there is added verification that the library binary dependencies match the target macOS version.
+This is to prevent the situation where a wheel platform tag is lower than the actual minimum macOS version required by the library.
+To resolve this error you need to build the library to the same macOS version as the target wheel (for example using `MACOSX_DEPLOYMENT_TARGET` environment variable).
+Alternatively, you could set a higher `MACOSX_DEPLOYMENT_TARGET` to drop support for older macOS versions.

+This error may happen when you install a library using a package manager like Homebrew, which compiles the library for the macOS version of the build machine.
+This is not suitable for wheels, as the library will only work on the same macOS version as the build machine.
+You should compile the library yourself, or use a precompiled binary that matches the target macOS version.

 ### Windows: 'ImportError: DLL load failed: The specific module could not be found'

 Visual Studio and MSVC link the compiled binary wheels to the Microsoft Visual C++ Runtime.
 Normally, the C parts of the runtime are included with Python, but the C++ components are not.
 When compiling modules using C++, it is possible users will run into problems on systems that do not have the full set of runtime libraries installed.
 The solution is to ask users to download the corresponding Visual C++ Redistributable from the [Microsoft website](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) and install it.